 Dear May Center Friend,

-- Through May Evaluation Center, we provide comprehensive educational evaluations that diagnose learning differences like dyslexia for schools and individual families.
+Through May Evaluation Center, we provide comprehensive educational evaluations that diagnose learning differences like dyslexia for schools and individual families.

-Through community partnerships, we bring our expertise in the field of learning differences to other local schools including Waldorf and The Master’s Program, providing oversight of accommodations, teacher coaching, one-on-one tutoring, and evaluations.
+Through community partnerships, we bring our expertise in the field of learning differences to other local schools including Santa Fe Waldorf School and The Master’s Program, providing oversight of accommodations, teacher coaching, one-on-one tutoring, and evaluations.

 I invite you to learn more about May Center’s superpowers.
 Perhaps you even have a strength to share with our students.
 Like our conference mentors, you have the power shape someone’s future.
 Because that’s what mentors do.
 They share their own experience so that we might see some reflection of ourselves in them.
 They show us the path they made so that we may build our own.

 Thank you for supporting the next generation of Santa Fe’s Superheroes.
 I promise you, they are going to be great.

 With pride and deep gratitude,